Marketplace-development/even-groups-a-d2024-group8/README.md

 The sidebar is fixed on the left side, while the main content area is scrollable on the right, providing a clear, organized view of the bookings without losing access to the navigation options.

 #### my_recommendations.html
-The recommended musicians are displayed with a profile card containing their full name, genre, price per hour, and a "View Profile" button.
-This button leads users to the musician's detailed profile, where they can view more information and take further actions.
-Additionally, the page uses flash messages to show success or error notifications.
-For example, users may see a notification when an action related to recommendations is completed successfully or if an error occurs.
-These messages are styled according to the type of feedback and are managed through the flash-messages list in your CSS.

-### Revised Explanation
 The my_recommendations.html page displays a list of recommended musicians.
 It features two main sections: a sidebar for navigation and a main content area for recommendations.
-The sidebar includes navigation buttons for "My Profile," "My Bookings," "My Reviews," "My Recommended," and a logout option, each represented with an icon.
+The sidebar includes navigation buttons for "My Profile", "My Bookings", "My Reviews", "My Recommended", and a logout option, each represented with an icon.
 The main content area shows musician recommendations in a card format.
 Each card displays the musician's name, genre, price per hour, and a "View Profile" button linking to their profile.
 If no recommendations are available, the page displays a message indicating this.

 #### reviews.html